jrennstich/rennstichdotcom/content/de/publication/book-chapter/rennstich-digitalkompetenz-2021/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Image credit: screen shot, all rights reserved.'
+  caption: 'Image credit: book cover, all rights reserved.'
   focal_point: ""
   preview_only: false